Coburg: Location

-Coburg lies about 90 km south of Erfurt and about 100 km north of Nuremberg on the river Itz.
+Coburg lies about 90 km south of Erfurt and about 100 km north of Nuremberg on the River Itz.
 It is an urban district and is surrounded by the Landkreis Coburg.
-Coburg lies at the foot of the Thuringian Highland.
-Coburg, Bavaria was part of West Germany until reunification in 1990, but on three sides it borders Thuringia which was East Germany.
-The border between Bavaria and Thuringia was also the inner German border.
+Coburg lies at the foot of the Thuringian Highlands.
+Coburg, Bavaria was part of West Germany until reunification in 1990, but it borders on Thuringia, which was in East Germany, on three sides.
+The border between Bavaria and Thuringia was part of the inner German border.

 Subdivisions

-Coburg is divided into 15 Stadtteile:
+Coburg is divided into 15 Stadtteile, or areas: